bell-sw/alpaquero/README.md

 pip install dist/<the generated wheel file>
 ```

+By default, the installer is configured to work with Alpaquita.
+For installation
-To enable installations of Alpaquita-like Linux distributions you may need to update
+of other Alpaquita-like Linux distributions you may need to update
-the `alpaquita_installer/app/distro.py` file.
+the `alpaquero/app/distro.py` file.

 The installer operates in 2 modes:
  * interactive mode with a text-based UI (default mode)